yadvi12/yadvi12/README.md

 ## My Interests:
 - Listening to music
-- Travelling to new places
+- Travelling to new places✈️
 - Cooking
 - Trekking